minprog/programmeren-1/problems/scratch/scratch.md

 Alright, off you go.
 Make us proud!

-Once finished with your project, select **File > Save to your computer**  and keep that file so that you can submit it below.
-(That should download a file whose name ends in `.sb3`.)

 ## How to Submit

+Once finished with your project:

+- Select **File > Save to your computer** at the top of the scratch website.
+This should download a file whose name ends in `.sb3`.

-Once finished with your project, click the orange **Share** button at the top of Scratch's editor, which will redirect you to the "Project page".
+- Click the orange **Share** button at the top of Scratch's editor, which will redirect you to the "Project page".
 On that page, ensure your project has a title, some instructions, and some notes and/or credits.
 Finally, take note of the URL in your browser's address bar.
 That's your project's URL on MIT's website, and you'll need to paste that URL in the form below.

-If you have any questions or issues with the above steps, reach out to the TAs or Heads!
+If you have any questions or issues with the above steps, reach out to the TAs!

-This was Scratch!